spinnaker/kleat/CONTRIBUTING.md

 set to its default value.
 The output config will include the field even when it has been set to its default value (`""`, `0`, `false`).

+In the case of `enum` fields, the absence of a value is treated the same as the value assigned to constant `0` (which is required and must be the first value in the enum).
+In particular, this means that an enum set to its zero value will not be included in serialization.

+In order to distinguish enum fields that are unset from those set to their default value, a value `UNSPECIFIED` can be added as the first enum constant.
+In this way, configs that don't specify the value will be deserialized to `UNSPECIFIED` and will omit the field on re-serialization.

 #### General rules

 The general rule is that `string` and `int32` fields should rarely be wrapped,